parkerang03/Windows10-Vuln-Mgmt/README.md

 ---

-### Why This Lab?
+### Conclusions
-This lab not only provides hands-on experience with vulnerability management but also equips you with practical skills that can enhance your cybersecurity resume.
-By completing the lab, you'll gain familiarity with:
+This lab not only provides hands-on experience with vulnerability management but also equips you with practical cybersecurity skills.
+By completing the lab, you'll gain practice with:
 - Real-world vulnerability identification and remediation.
 - Compliance frameworks such as DISA/STIG.
 - Effective use of Tenable’s tools.